Application allow list (ITSAP.10.095)

 We recommend using observation mode when you start using an allow list tool.
 Observation mode allows you to see everything running on your network and exposes any unusual activity, to reduce the risk of a compromised server.

-You should define and deploy policies on allow lists across the organization.
+You should define and deploy policies on allow lists across your organization.

 Service provider allow lists

-If working with a cloud service provider (CSP) or managed service provider (MSP), consider the sensitivity of your data to define and control data access.
+If your organization is working with a cloud service provider or managed service provider, consider the sensitivity of your data when defining and controlling data access.

 To create an allow list that is effective in your organization, consider the following tips: